 Loyola University Maryland considers the following information to be directory information which can be released without the written consent of the student: name; photo; home, dorm, local, and e-mail address; home, dorm, local phone number; voice mailbox; class year; enrollment status; participation in officially recognized activities and sports; and weight and height of members of athletic teams.
 Every student has the right to file a written request with the University (Records Office) to restrict the listing of directory information in the electronic address directory.
 If a student does not want the University to disclose directory information from the student's education records without the student's prior written consent, the student must notify the University annually, in writing: Records Office, 4501 N. Charles Street, Baltimore, MD 21210-2699.

 The University may disclose educational records to the parents of a dependent student, as defined in Title 26 USCSS 152 of the Internal Revenue Code.
 Proof of dependency must be on record with the University or provided to the office responsible for maintaining records prior to disclosure of the records.
-Students may also sign an Authorization to Disclose Education Records to Parents.
+Students may also sign an Authorization to Disclose Non-Directory Information.